Site icon Our Breathing Planet

 Screwhorn Antelope Physical Description

-Arguably, the Screwhorn Antelope has a unique set of horns.
-These display two or three sharp twists and average up to 31 in (80 cm) in length.
+Arguably, this marvel of Nature has a highly unique set of horns.
+These generally display two or three sharp twists and average up to 31 in (80 cm) in length.
 As a matter of fact, in exceptional individuals, these may reach lengths of as much as 43 in (110 cm).

-The coats also vary in color with the seasons: gray-brown in winter and almost white in summer.
-In addition, this fabulous animal species also displays the physiological trait of sexual dimorphism.
-In its case, that presents itself in terms of size.
+The beautiful coats also vary in color with the seasons, being gray-brown in winter and almost white in summer.
+This fabulous animal species also displays the physiological trait of sexual dimorphism.
+In its case, that natural trait presents itself in terms of size.

 Females average slightly less in both mass and height than the males.
 Meanwhile, although females remain slimmer, both genders average a head and body length of about 51 in (130 cm).
-But the differences between genders does not end there.
+But the physical differences between two genders does not simply end there.

 Screwhorn Antelope Distribution, Habitat, and Ecology

-The Screwhorn Antelope ha a very limited distribution in the wild today.
-However, it once roamed a much larger portion of this part of the world.
+The remarkable Screwhorn Antelope has a very limited remaining distribution in the wild today.
+However, it once roamed a significantly larger portion of this part of the world.
 In point of fact, that original range consisted of much of the Saharan region of Africa.

-Unfortunately, the range of the creature now remains limited to a fraction of that area.
+Unfortunately, the range of the creature now remains limited to only a tiny fraction of that original zone of habitation.
 Sadly, the only known self-sustaining population of this species in the wild today lives in what now forms the Termit Massif Reserve, in Niger.

-Its natural habitat also played a truly pivotal role in its evolution.
+The natural habitat of this amazing mammal also played an extremely pivotal role in its evolution.
 This habitat type primarily consists of both sandy and stony deserts.
-Nevertheless, the magnificent bovine also appears within other arid regions.
+Despite this, however, the magnificent bovine also occasionally appears within other arid regions.

-These other areas of habitation most commonly consist of such locations as regions of thorn scrub.
-In addition to this, scattered individuals occasionally roam into other regions.
-Unfortunately, though, these rarely remain for any length of time.
+These other, less common, areas of habitation most frequently consist of such locations as regions of thorn scrub.
+In addition to this, scattered individuals occasionally roam into still other regions.
+Sadly, though, these rarely remain for any great length of time.

-The fascinating Screwhorn Antelope also typically forms small herds numbering 5-20 individuals.
-These usually follows the oldest female.
-This species primarily consume grasses and the leaves of any shrubs it can find, including bushes and herbs.
+The fascinating Screwhorn Antelope also typically forms small herds.
+These generally number between 5-20 individuals.
+Each usually follows the oldest female.
+This species mainly eats grasses and the leaves of any shrubs it can find, including bushes and herbs.

-This animal also developed yet another remarkable attribute, That’s the fact that it has the ability to survive for extended periods of time without water.
-Finally, its principal natural predators, given its range, include cheetahs and leopards.
+This intriguing bovine also developed yet another remarkable attribute, That’s the fact that it also has the extraordinary ability to survive for extended periods of time without water.
+Given its native range, its principal natural predators include cheetahs and leopards.

 Species Sharing Its Range

-Check out our other articles on Magnificent Mammals of Australia, Darwin’s Orchid, Blood Falls, Himalayan Blue Poppy, Mary River Turtle, Spanish Moss, Saint Francis’ Satyr Butterfly
+Check out our other articles on 4 Fascinating United States Fungi, Darwin’s Orchid, Blood Falls, Himalayan Blue Poppy, Spanish Moss, Powder Blue Damselfly, Jewelled Gecko

 Exit mobile version